-Boston 25 News Celebrates 50 Years of Special Education
+Boston 25 News celebrates 50 years of special education

-Mass. — Boston 25 news is celebrating the 50th anniversary of the birth of modern special education with an hour-long in-depth special.
+Boston 25 News is celebrating the 50th anniversary of the birth of modern special education with an hour-long in-depth special.

-Congress passed the Individuals with Disabilities in Education Act or “IDEA” in 1975.
+Congress passed the Individuals with Disabilities Education Act, or “IDEA” in 1975.

 The special also includes a panel discussion with heavy hitters in the local field about what needs to happen to improve special education in the years to come.